 To finish, select Verify code.

 You’ll be sent a text message with your single-use authentication code every time you sign in to your workspace.

 Note: Standard message rates apply.
-Check with your mobile network for information on fees for receiving SMS/text messages.
+Check with your mobile network for information on fees for receiving text messages.

 Use 2FA with multiple workspaces

 If you’re a member of more than one Slack workspace, you’ll need to set up 2FA for each account separately.

 Copy and paste https://your-url.slack.com/account/settings (don’t forget to add your workspace’s domain) to enable 2FA for all of your accounts.